-It is Langwith Lodge’s policy to provide the highest quality of care in a homely environment.
+It is our policy to provide the highest quality of care in a homely environment.

-Langwith Lodge appreciates the intrinsic value of people, regardless of circumstances, by respecting their uniqueness and their personal needs, treating individuals with respect to ensure maximum comfort, well-being and happiness.
+We appreciate the intrinsic value of people, regardless of their circumstances.
+This is achieved by respecting our residents’ uniqueness and their personal needs, and ensuring individuals’ comfort, wellbeing and happiness at all times.

-We therefore take great pride in introducing you to Langwith Lodge where our highly skilled team of staff are in tune with the daily needs of each resident.
+We take great pride in introducing you to Langwith Lodge, where our highly skilled staff members are in tune with the daily needs of each resident.

-Our 24-hour staffing ensures that personal assistance is always available with washing, dressing, bathing and toilet needs.
+Our 24-hour staffing ensures that personal assistance with washing, dressing, bathing and toileting needs is always available .

-The Home is staffed in accordance with the guidelines laid down by the Registering Authority and it is the policy of the Home to provide quality care, underpinned by quality training to ensure that care and skills are kept at the highest level.
+Langwith Lodge is staffed in accordance with the guidelines laid down by the Registering Authority.
+It is the policy of the home to provide quality care that is underpinned by dedicated training, which ensures that care and skills are kept at the highest level.

-All medicines are administered by trained carers and are ordered on GP prescription.
-All medicines are handed in on admission so that accurate records can be kept and the correct treatment continued.
+All medicines are administered by trained carers, and are ordered on GP prescription.
+Medication is handed in upon admission, so that accurate records can be kept and the correct treatment continued.

-Special attention is given to the provision of well balanced home cooked meals and special diets are catered for.
-Menus are varied and displayed for all to see.
+Special attention is given to the provision of balanced home-cooked meals, and special diets are catered for.
+Menus are varied, and displayed for all to see.

 All rooms are serviced and cleaned daily.

-We have a visiting Chiropodist who will attend to the residents’ feet where needed, but this service is billed separately and is not included in the fee.
+We have a visiting chiropodist who will attend to the residents’ feet where needed.
+This service is billed separately, and is not included in the fee.

-As part of the Care Package, exercise and rehabilitation programmes are maintained by our own staff, consisting of movement to music, encouragement with mobility and independence.
-If the need arises, referral to the Physiotherapist will be made for intense treatment.
+Exercise and rehabilitation programmes are maintained by our own staff, in accordance with our residents’ care packages.
+These consist of movement to music, encouragement with mobility and independence.
+If the need arises, referral to the physiotherapist will be made for intense treatment.